Copeland, Franco, Screws & Gill, P.A.

-Hiring a business law attorney can be a difficult decision.
-It's important to evaluate whether the lawyer has experience within the business law legal practice area, whether they are licensed in Alabama, and whether they are familiar with the parts of state law and local regulations that apply in Montgomery.
+Hiring a consumer protection attorney can be a difficult decision.
+It's important to evaluate whether the lawyer has experience within the consumer protection legal practice area, whether they are licensed in Alabama, and whether they are familiar with the parts of state law and local regulations that apply in Montgomery.

 Why Do I Need A Local Lawyer?

-- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in business law cases in Montgomery?
+- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in consumer protection cases in Montgomery?

-- What are the typical outcomes for business law cases in Montgomery and the surrounding communities?
+- What are the typical outcomes for consumer protection cases in Montgomery and the surrounding communities?